24Chessman/SnakeX/README.md

   - **Encapsulation** for managing internal game logic.

 - **Data Structures:**
-  - Queue / Linked List → to represent the snake’s body.
+  - Queue → to represent the snake’s body.
   - 2D Array → to represent the game grid.

 - **Basic Concepts:**